 Lemonverse

 Co-founded a Münster-based agency for industrial VR hands-on training.
-Concept through to on-site hardware deployment — with a progress dashboard for training KPIs.
+Responsibility from concept through to on-site hardware deployment.

 About the company

-Lemonverse was a high-end Münster agency specialised in VR, AR and mixed-reality applications focused on industrial training.
-Consultation stayed free and remote; delivery ran from storyboard to the VR headset on the factory floor.
+Lemonverse was a Münster agency specialised in VR, AR and mixed-reality applications focused on industrial training.
+Delivery ran from storyboard to the VR headset on the factory floor.

 Six phases, from workshop to hardware setup.
-Regular milestones; nothing moves forward without a sign-off.
+Regular milestones.

 - 1